NickManukyan/freertos-stm32-tsl2561-light-monitor/README.md

 ## Hardware Required

-- STM32F103C8 board
+- STM32F446RE NUCLEO Board
 - TSL2561 Ambient Light Sensor
 - I2C LCD Display (in this case 16x2)
 - Connecting wires and breadboard

-- Optional: LED connected to PC13 (We are using the default onboard LED)
+Optionally: You may connect a separate LED but in this setup the onboard LED is used.